sophieCatz/sophiecatz.github.io/MyYosemite.md

 ## Day 1, From home in WA to Oregon 8/3

 <div style="text-align: justify;">
 The first day of our road trip also happened to be my dad's 42<sup>nd</sup> birthday.
 My sister Ella and I wrote "HAPPY BIRTHDAY, DAD!" on a big whiteboard for him.
 I was really proud of it.
 We ate breakfast together and sang "happy birthday to you" to our dad.
 Afterwards, we got ready for our trip.
-We packed some food items, closed all the electricity and water, and unplugged all electric devices.
+We packed some food items, turned off all the electricity and water, and unplugged all electrical devices.
 </div>

 ## Day 2 Crater Lake NP, Oregon 8/4